Embaloh language

 The Kalis dialect (Kalis Maloh) may be a distinct language.

-Sample
+Sample text

 Notes: Normalized orthography with ng and ' instead of ŋ and superscript ʔ (^{ʔ}).

 "Aisi antuun indi' mantoan ulu'ulu'.
 Bopu' poang kule'a dakatoaniak ulu'ulu'," kaingka lalo i Lang Kibo.
 "Ona'kin, ti'kin matoan bapi!"

 "These ghosts never stop asking.
 I'm getting fed up with their questions to me", said Lang Kibo.
 "Just watch it, if you started to ask again!"